This is the second of five pages on Intro to Geocaching.

+To steady up a compass, you stand still.
+GPS is just the opposite.
 To steady up a reading, keep moving around.
 GPS corrects itself by detecting changes in speed and direction – even small ones.
 If you stand still, the GPS device essentially takes a break.
 Keep up some sort of motion, even if it’s just moving the device around a little bit.

 If you use the device at one location, then travel over 100 miles before you turn it on again, use the reset function in the menu to tell the device where you are.
 Unless you tell it otherwise, it assumes you’re still at the place where it got turned off.
 If you are some distance away, it can take quite a while for the GPS fix to come up.
 Resetting the device can speed that up considerably.